karmab/kcli/docs/index.md

 - `--net host` for kcli ssh
 - `-v /var/run/libvirt:/var/run/libvirt -v /var/lib/libvirt/images:/var/lib/libvirt/images` if running against a local client.
-- `-v  ~/.kcli:/root/.kcli` to use your kcli configuration (also profiles and repositories) stored locally.
+- `-v  ~/.kcli:/root/.kcli` to use your kcli configuration (and profiles) stored locally.
 - `-v ~/.ssh:/root/.ssh` to share your ssh keys.
 Alternatively, you can store your public and private key in the ~/.kcli directory.
 - `--security-opt label=disable` if running with selinux.
 - `-v $PWD:/workdir` to access plans below your current directory.